 I once grew some very tasty tomatoes using elephant manure!

 I think Sifuna’s choice to grow kale is an excellent idea, as kale is very nutritious and contains particularly high levels of vitamin A which is often deficient in the diets of people in Sub-Saharan Africa.

 I think it would be good to try Moringa oleifera PKM-1 (and perhaps PKM-2) in Zai holes.
 Moringa produces edible and saleable pods and nutritious leaves, plus animal fodder, and highly sought after honey.
 In holes of this size, and with a buried plastic bottle or bottles with holes in them, or clay pots, used for irrigation, perhaps three or even five moringa PKM-1 plants could be grown per Zai hole.
 Another possibility that could work well would be two or three moringa plants, with one or two nitrogen-fixing pigeon pea plants Cajanus cajan growing taller and above them, in each hole.
 The hole would then produce for two or three years, or perhaps longer.
 Hopefully other plants such as Celosia argentata, amaranth and many others will be tested in the future.

 Zai holes could improve the value of a property for sale, or the improved soil from Zai pits could be dug up and taken if a farmer moves to another property.
-In South America, Terra Preta soil is bought and sold between farmers.
+In South America, Terra Preta soil is valued and bought and sold between farmers.

 There are some very good farmers in the area, involved in a variety of enterprises:

 I think that the people involved in these projects are enterprising, self-reliant, highly capable and hardworking, and deserve any help they get.